LouisDesdoigts/dLux/docs/API/optics.md

 ## CartesianOptics

-The `CartesianOptics` class is very similar to the `AngularOptics` class, but it also takes in a focal length, and the units of psf_pixel_scale is taken in microns.
+The `CartesianOptics` class is very similar to the `AngularOptics` class, but it also takes in a focal length, and the units of `psf_pixel_scale` are microns.

 ??? info "Cartesian Optics API"
     :::dLux.optics.CartesianOptics

-The following code snippet shows how to construct a simple optical system and propagate a point source through it.
+The following code snippet shows how to construct a simple Cartesian optical system and propagate a point source through it.

 ```python
 import jax.numpy as np